LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Performance Analysis and Comparison

 \underline{\textit{Online Verification:}} The online verification cost is comprised of $k\times \prf(.)$, $k\times \fheenc(.)$, and $k\times \fheeval(.)$ of the comparison circuit.
 According to our implementation parameters, this is estimated to be approximately $1.913$ seconds.
 Also, for further cost reduction, we strongly recommend an offline generation of public keys whenever possible.

+In our instantiation, instead of generating a full set of $t$ keys, the verifier can only construct $k$ one-time public key components.
+Specifically, the verifier performs $k\times \prf(.)$ for the $k$ signature elements, $k\times \fheenc(.)$ to obtain the encrypted version of them, and $k\times \fheeval(.)$ for evaluating the comparison circuit under encryption.

-\underline{\textit{Offline Public Key Construction:}} The main computational bottleneck of \infhors~is the offline phase.
-In our tests, the average cost of a single homomorphic AES evaluation per block is $2.29$ seconds.
-Hence, the overall cost of generating $k$ public key components is $41.22$ seconds.
-We note that the offline computational overhead can be significantly reduced with parallelizations.
-For example, since each component of the \hors~public key can be generated independently, they can be assigned to different threads or computing units.
-Moreover, as discussed in Section \ref{subsec:SchemeInstantiationOpt}, encrypted AES evaluations via BGV are highly parallelizable, which is one of our reasons to opt for AES as our \DM~building block.
+\underline{\textit{Offline Public Key Construction:}} The principal computational overhead in $\infhors$ arises from its offline phase.
+Empirical evaluations indicate that a single homomorphic AES evaluation per block requires approximately $2.29$ seconds, resulting in a cumulative cost of $41.22$ seconds to generate $k$ public key components.
+This offline cost, however, can be substantially mitigated through parallelization strategies.
+Specifically, each public key element in the $\hors$ construction can be independently computed, making it well-suited for distribution across multiple threads or processing units.
+Additionally, as detailed in Section~\ref{subsec:SchemeInstantiationOpt}, the BGV homomorphic encryption scheme supports extensive parallelization, which was a decisive factor in selecting AES as the $\DM$ building block.

+Several FHE libraries support BGV and offer hardware-level optimizations.
+For instance, Microsoft SEAL\footnote{Microsoft SEAL Library \url{XXX}} and PALISADE\footnote{PALISADE Library \url{XXX}} provide support for Advanced Vector Extensions (AVX), while OpenFHE\footnote{OpenFHE Library \url{XXX}} extends this capability to include GPU acceleration.
+Empirical benchmarks demonstrate that OpenFHE achieves a speedup of approximately $13\times$ for multiplicative depth one, and up to $26\times$ for depth five, compared to non-accelerated baselines \cite{papadakis2024towards}.

+Further efficiency gains can be achieved by leveraging the Chinese Remainder Theorem (CRT) \cite{pei1996chinese}, which facilitates the encryption of element-wise vectors, thereby enabling component-wise homomorphic operations such as additions and multiplications.
+This batching mechanism allows thousands of parallel function evaluations—such as AES instances—across distinct inputs.
+Notably, HElib has been shown in some configurations to outperform other libraries like Microsoft SEAL in batching efficiency, which is particularly relevant to our design.
+We intend to explore this optimization avenue in future work.